 - 6.1 (a) The Employer shall comply with the Ontario Occupational Health and Safety Act, R.S.O.
-1990, c.O.1 as amended from time to time. - (b) The parties shall co-operate in establishing rules and practices which promote the safety and health of employees. - (c) No employee shall be required to act, nor shall any employee act in the course of their employment, in a manner which constitutes a health or safety hazard. - (d) No employee shall be disciplined for refusal to perform work where the employee has acted in compliance with the Occupational Health and Safety Act. - (e) The Employer shall maintain a Joint Health and Safety Committee in accordance with the Occupational Health and Safety Act of Ontario.
-CUPE 4600 (Unit 2) shall appoint one (1) member of the bargaining unit to the Joint Health and Safety Committee. - (f) All time spent by a CUPE 4600 (Unit 2) member of the Joint Health and Safety Committee as is necessary to carry out the member's duties under the Occupational Health and Safety Act shall be paid at the regular graduate student hourly rate of pay provided in Article 23.01 in the Teaching Assistant Collective Agreement between Carleton University and CUPE Local 4600 (Unit 1). - 6.2 The Employer recognizes a responsibility to provide an environment intended to protect the health, safety and security of employees as they carry out their responsibilities.
-The Employer shall establish and maintain reasonable measures and procedures for this purpose which shall include training for employees.
-In return, individual employees shall assume an appropriate responsibility to respect and assist in the implementation of rules adopted to protect the health, safety and security of employees and the Union will so encourage its members to do so.
+1990, c.O.1 as amended from time to time. - (b) The Parties shall cooperate in establishing rules and practices which promote the safety and health of Employees. - Matters of concern related to the health and safety of Employees may be brought to the JCAA or the Joint Health and Safety Committee (JHSC) for discussion.
+The Parties recognize the Joint Health and Safety Committee (JHSC) is the appropriate forum for workplace health and safety concerns pursuant to the JHSC terms of reference and the Occupational Health and Safety Act. - (c) No Employee shall be required to act, nor shall any Employee act in the course of their employment, in a manner which constitutes a health or safety hazard. - (d) No Employee shall be disciplined for refusal to perform work where the Employee has acted in compliance with the Occupational Health and Safety Act. - (e) The Employer shall maintain a Joint Health and Safety Committee in accordance with the Occupational Health and Safety Act of Ontario.
+CUPE 4600 (Unit 2) shall appoint one (1) member of the bargaining unit to the Joint Health and Safety Committee. - (f) All time spent by a CUPE 4600 (Unit 2) member of the Joint Health and

+Safety Committee as is necessary to carry out the member's duties under the Occupational Health and Safety Act shall be paid at the regular graduate student hourly rate of pay provided in Article 23.01 in the Teaching Assistant Collective Agreement between Carleton University and CUPE Local 4600 (Unit 1).

+6.2 The Employer recognizes a responsibility to provide an environment intended to protect the health, safety and security of Employees as they carry out their responsibilities.
+The Employer shall establish and maintain reasonable measures and procedures for this purpose which shall include training for Employees.
+In return, individual Employees shall assume an appropriate responsibility to respect and assist in the implementation of rules adopted to protect the health, safety and security of Employees and the Union will so encourage its members to do so.